 Fasten a long mirror on the wall at floor level so your baby can see herself; your baby will see a different view of the room and begin to connect her movements with her reflection.

-Try a low bed, instead of a cot, so that your baby is free to move, to access his bed when tired and to rejoin the family when ready.
+Try a low bed instead of a cot so that your baby is free to move, access his bed when tired and rejoin the family when ready.

-Choose clothing so your baby is free to slither, crawl, climb and walk, toilet and dress herself.
+Choose clothing in which your baby is free to slither, crawl, climb and walk, toilet and dress herself.
 Provide pants with elastic waists, shirts that fit easily over the head and shoes that are easy to put on and off.

 At meal time limit conversations and media distractions so your infant can focus on discovering texture, taste and the eating experience.

 Respect your baby when concentrating; give your baby time to explore and play until he has finished.
 Wait until your baby tells you he is ready for something new.

 When your baby is sitting, provide a discovery basket with a few interesting objects made with natural materials; household objects are just perfect and fruit and vegetables in season are fabulous.

 Keep a routine, be predictable … this kind of low-key steadiness breeds a sense of safety and security; children who are worrying about home are not primed for learning.